Billy Crystal: 2000–2014: Later film work and Broadway debut

-Other appearances

 In 2014, Crystal paid tribute to his close friend Robin Williams at the 66th Primetime Emmy Awards.
-In his tribute he talked about their friendship, saying, "As genius as he was on stage, he was the greatest friend you could ever imagine.
+In his tribute, Crystal talked about their friendship, saying, "As genius as he was on stage, he was the greatest friend you could ever imagine.
 Supportive.
 Protective.
 Loving.
 It's very hard to talk about him in the past because he was so present in all of our lives.
-For almost 40 years, he was the brightest star in the comedy galaxy…[His] beautiful light will continue to shine on us forever.
+For almost 40 years, he was the brightest star in the comedy galaxy… [His] beautiful light will continue to shine on us forever.
 And the glow will be so bright, it'll warm your heart.
 It'll make your eyes glisten.
 And you'll think to yourselves: Robin Williams.
 What a concept."
 Crystal stated that paying tribute to Williams so publicly and so soon after Williams had died was one of "the hardest things I've had to do" and that "I was really worried that I wasn't going to get through it."
 Crystal soon after appeared on The View where he and Whoopi Goldberg shared stories about Williams, reminiscing about their friendship, and their collaborations together on Comic Relief.

+2015–present: Return to Broadway

+In 2015, Crystal co-starred alongside Josh Gad on the FX comedy series The Comedians, which ran for just one season before being canceled.
+His series received mixed reviews with many critics noting the chemistry developed further as the series went on.
+The series was compared to backstage shows such as The Larry Sanders Show and 30 Rock.
+Kate Kulzick of The A.V.
+Club wrote "The odd-couple pairing of Crystal and Gad works well, with their generational divide providing many of the show's early highlights...The friendly rapport that develops between the fictionalized Billy and Josh allows them to relax a bit and get to know each other better".

 In 2016, Crystal gave one of the eulogies for Muhammad Ali at his funeral.
 In his remembrance of Ali, Crystal talked about his admiration for Ali as a boxer, and humanitarian.
 He also shared stories of their unlikely friendship after Crystal did a series of impersonations of him.
 Crystal stated of Ali's legacy, "Only once in a thousand years or so, do we get to hear a Mozart, or see a Picasso, or read a Shakespeare.
 Ali was one of them.
 And yet, at his heart, he was still a kid from Louisville who ran with the gods and walked with the crippled and smiled at the foolishness of it all."

-In the fall of 2021, Crystal reprised the role of Buddy Young Jr., in a theatrical musical staging of Mr. Saturday Night at the Barrington Stage Company in Pittsfield, MA.